ibm-cloud-docs/event-notifications/faq.md

 Emails sent via an IBM Cloud email destination are sent on behalf of IBM Cloud from a source (i.e., The sender's email domain will always have ".event-notifications.cloud.ibm.com").
 On the other hand, a custom email destination allows you to add your own domain address through which a sender can send emails.

+Also, API sources cannot send notifications to IBM Cloud email destination, because of the security reasons, on the other hand, a custom domain email destination can receive notifications from any kind of source.

 ## What is SPF verification?
 {: #faq-en-notifications-spf-verification}
 {: faq}